JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_4.md

 The exact wording of their baptismal ceremony is lost to us, but it is unlikely to have been very different from that of their dead leader.

-John, the Baptist called upon the Jews to, "Repent and be baptized."
-Since large crowds flocked to John for baptism, the ceremony was probably very short and terse, something similar to, "Do you renounce the devil and all his works and do you repent of all your sins?"—followed by an "I do" response.
+John, the Baptist called upon the Jews to, “Repent and be baptized.”
+Since large crowds flocked to John for baptism, the ceremony was probably very short and terse, something similar to, “Do you renounce the devil and all his works and do you repent of all your sins?”—followed by an “I do” response.
 Newcomers were then likely to have received a welcome into the kingdom.

 Is it not a fact that we humans love to think of ourselves as being special—chosen ones?
 If it were not so, lots less of us would aspire to becomes priests, ministers, doctors, missionaries, nurses, faith healers, alternative medicine practitioners, or whatever occupation it is that permits us to become recipients of the everlasting gratitude of those upon whom we distribute our largess, in other words to become God-players.